-Mirko Buchwald is one of the most respected instructors of Goju Ryu Karate and has studied the art for 25 years.
+Mirko Buchwald is one of the most respected instructors of Goju Ryu Karate and has studied the art for over 30 years.
 He is a 6th Degree Black Belt and chief instructor of the San Francisco Goju Ryu Karate Centre.

-He has aided Goju Ryu’s World Chief Instructor in teaching and demonstrations all over the world – the San Francisco Cherry Blossom Festival, the Rengokai world Karate championships in Georgia & Okinawa, and most recently the Budokan in Tokyo and Okinawa, Japan.
+He has aided Goju Ryu’s World Chief Instructor in teaching and demonstrations all over the world.
+These include the San Francisco Cherry Blossom Festival, the Rengokai world Karate championships in Georgia & Okinawa, and most recently the Budokan in Tokyo and Okinawa, Japan.

 - British Champion